TheSpaghettiDetective/obico-server/website/docs/user-guides/optimal-camera-setup.md

 Again we want to use some examples to explain these rules.

 ### Good example: Just a lamp.
-Simple and effective
+Simple and effective {#good-example-just-a-lamp-simple-and-effective}

 * A small lamp makes big difference.
 Notice how well-lit the entire print volume is.
 * A good lighting solution doesn't have to be complicated or expensive.
 This solution will probably cost you $10 and 10 minutes.